piszczke/services_monitor/README.md

 # services_monitor
-Monitor of all running services on local server
+Monitor of all running services on local server designed to help with development software in real time

 ## Overview

 This project provides a Python script (`app.py`) designed to monitor and display the status of system services on a Linux machine, such as a Raspberry Pi.
 The script can display the status of all services or a specific list of services defined in an external JSON file.
 It supports color-coded status indicators and can be used with the `watch` command for continuous monitoring.